shapeshed/shapeshed.com/content/posts/learning_javascript_creating_content.md

-{
-  "slug": "learning-javascript-creating-content",
-  "title": "Learning Javascript - Creating Content", "date": "2007-03-26T00:00:00+01:00",
++++
+date = "2007-03-26T00:00:00+01:00"
-  "description": "Using Javascript and the DOM you can create content on the fly.
-You can also make sure that if Javascript is turned off things won't go wrong.", "tags": [
+description = "Using Javascript and the DOM you can create content on the fly.
+You can also make sure that if Javascript is turned off things won't go wrong." slug = "learning-javascript-creating-content" tags = ["JavaScript", "DOM"] title = "Learning Javascript - Creating Content"

-    "JavaScript",
-    "DOM"
-  ]
-}
++++
 ## Creating content

 This is the second in a series of articles about learning Javascript.
 I am not an expert, specifically I am a competent XTHML and CSS coder looking to pick up new skills.
 If you can add any insight please feel free to add a comment.
 This is meant to help people learn.